cloudfoundry-attic/cf-abacus/lib/utils/seqid/README.md

-seqid
+abacus-seqid
 ===

 A function that returns sequential time-based ids.
-The ids are formed from the current time, app index, cluster worker id, and a counter
+The ids are formed from the current time, app index, cluster worker id, and a counter.

-Usage
----

-See the module test for how to use it.